 How often have you been guilty of turning on the TV and setting your child in front of it to watch a cartoon or infamous Disney movie?
 Admit it!
-I know I’ve done it at least a few times in my kid’s childhood years and believe it or not, they have turned out to be college graduates.
+The vast majority of moms we know have done it at least a few times even if they feel guilty about it.

 But watching TV for hours on end keeps young bodies glued to their seats instead outside playing.
 Today's children are spending an average of seven hours a day on entertainment media, including televisions, computers, phones and other electronic devices.